Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

-To help you get the best decaf coffee, we tried out dozens of different brands, testing them for taste, bean source and value.
-Additionally, we selected a nice mix of products for those with traditional coffee makers or those with Keurig style machines, which use pods.
+To help you get the best decaf coffee, we researched dozens of different brands, researching them for taste, bean source, and value.
+Additionally, we selected a nice mix of products for those with traditional coffee makers or those with Keurig-style machines, which use pods.
 Finally, we favored coffees that boasted biodegradable packaging, ones that were fairtrade certified and, on occasion, kosher.

 Though the company does seem to be committed to fair farming practices, the product is not fair trade certified, nor is it kosher.
 Additionally, this is a K cup style product, so it is not appropriate for traditional coffee makers.
 If you are still looking for a machine, read about the Best Hamilton Beach Coffee Maker: Pour Yourself a Fresh Cup With Our Top 3.

 Eight O’Clock Whole Bean Coffee is just a great tasting blend of medium-roasted arabica beans, with a rich aroma and a mellow flavor that is perfect for the breakfast table.
 The 24 ounce package arrived tightly sealed and the product was extremely fresh.
 It is kosher certified and made in America, with a unique blend of beans that are sourced from a variety of countries.

 This is a quality product and, as such, the price is on the higher side.
 The bag is also filled with whole beans, meaning it requires a coffee grinder for use.
 Additionally, the product is not fair trade certified.
 Still prefer whole bean?
 Check out the best whole bean coffee.
 Or, check out the best espresso machine if you want a great coffee experience.